firefly-cpp/NiaARM/docs/index.rst

 General outline of the framework
 ---------------------------------

 NiaARM is a framework for Association Rule Mining based on nature-inspired algorithms for optimization.
-The framework is fully written in Python and runs on all platforms.
-NaARM allows users to automatically preprocess the data in a transaction database, to search for association rules and provide pretty output of rules found.
+The framework is written fully in Python and runs on all platforms.
+NiaARM allows users to preprocess the data in a transaction database automatically, to search for association rules and provide a pretty output of the rules found.
 This framework also supports numerical and real-valued types of attributes besides the categorical ones.
-Mining the association rules is defined as an optimization and solved using the nature-inspired algorithms that comes from the related framework called NiaPy.
+Mining the association rules is defined as an optimization problem, and solved using the nature-inspired algorithms that come from the related framework called NiaPy.

-Detailed features
+Detailed insights
 -----------------------

+The current version witholds (but is not limited to) the following functions:

+- loading datasets in CSV format,
+- preprocessing of data,
+- searching for association rules,
+- providing output of mined association rules,
+- generating statistics about mined association rules.

 Documentation
 =============